bakdata/streams-explorer/README.md

 pip install -r requirements.txt
 ```

 2. Forward the ports to Prometheus.
-(Kafka Connect, Schema Registry, or other integrations are optional)
+(Kafka Connect, Schema Registry, and other integrations are optional)
 3. Configure the backend in [settings.yaml](backend/settings.yaml).
 4. Start the backend server